 - Do not use per-diem rates or include food costs.
 Include all items that will be necessary to complete the project (including self + externally funded items), with the understanding the review committee will fund the line-items deemed most appropriate.
 When applicable, please use the following ASUM rates for calculating mileage: Private Vehicle ($.15/mile), Commercial Pool (varies).

 - Additionally, the committee will exclude projects from funding that go towards a paid position, research fellowship through a department, as well as large-scale capital investments (for example: laptops and other hardware) that benefit a department or a specific individual past the length of the individual project.
 The Committee will similarly refrain from providing any direct funds to a campus department or to direct tuition and fees for UM or any other institution of Higher Education.
 Awards given will be distributed directly to the student recipient.

-Faculty Reference will provide a one-page letter of support that addresses the following:
+The applicant faculty mentor will provide a one-page letter of support that addresses the following:

-- Your evaluation of the proposed project, especially: (1) potential for student learning and (2) feasibility/likelihood of success, including willingness to report on the status of the project to the committee by [10/04/19].
+- Evaluation of the proposed project, especially: (1) potential for student learning and (2) feasibility/likelihood of success, including willingness to report on the status of the project to the committee by [10/04/19].
 The committee will contact your faculty reference prior to this deadline to remind them they are responsible for this update.

 - Whether the student understands and will be in compliance with IRB, IACUC, or other UM requirements for the Responsible and Ethical Conduct of Research that may be applicable for the proposed project.

-- Your preferred email address.
+- Faculty mentor preferred email address.

 Complete All Application Questions